hashFactory/tristancharpentier/README.md

   - [ ] add personal links to bottom of home page
   - [X] (plz one day) dark mode
   - [ ] make website reach bottom of the page
+  - [ ] add image onClick to make it bigger

 ### Preprocessor
 ```